trueheart78/food-tracker/README.md

 * Parentheses to denote custom location: `(freezer)`.

 **Note:** For each entry, spacing between the notations does not matter, neither does the order.

+##### Out of Stock

+The only limited notation is for the "out of stock" marker, which is denoted by `^oos^`.
+These are items that are generally available, so a re-rder is required.
+These items will not show up on any page except the Out of Stock page.

 ### Locations